arbazkiraak/Leaks_RegexFilter/README.md

 # Regex-Filter

-This is just an simple script not an `tool`, could be handy to add it in your tools.
+This is just an simple script not an `tool`, could be handy to add it in your <del>Automation</del>tools.

 > Are you fan of https://github.com/zricethezav/gitleaks ? <br>
 Want to use it anywhere besides github? <br>